Learn more about the speaker lineup for TED2017.

 She's the author of This Chair Rocks: A Manifesto Against Ageism and is the voice of the Yo, Is This Ageist? blog.
 She is also the author of Cutting Loose: Why Women Who End Their Marriages Do So Well -- and was a clue on Jeopardy! as the author of the mega bestseller series, Truly Tasteless Jokes.
 (Who is Blanche Knott?)

 Dan Ariely is a professor of psychology and behavioral economics at Duke University and a founding member of the Center for Advanced Hindsight.
-He is the author of the bestsellers Predictably Irrational, The Upside of Irrationality, and The Honest Truth About Dishonesty -- as well as the TED Book Payoff: The Hidden Logic that Shapes Our Motivations.
+He is the author of the bestsellers Predictably Irrational, The Upside of Irrationality, The Honest Truth About Dishonesty, Dollars and Sense and Amazing Decisions -- as well as the TED Book Payoff: The Hidden Logic that Shapes Our Motivations.
+He is also co-creator of the film documentary (Dis)Honesty: The Truth About Lies.

-But Betancourt's captivity did not diminish her sensitivity to the world.
-Since her release, the would-be president has become a memoirist and fiction writer.
+Since her release, Betancourt has become a memoirist and fiction writer.
 Her first book, Even Silence Has Its End, which lyrically recounts her six years in the impenetrable jungle, was published in 2010.
 In 2016, she published a second work -- this time of fiction -- called The Blue Line, about the disappearances in Argentina during the Dirty War from 1976 to 1983.

-Betancourt has received multiple international awards for her commitment to democratic values, freedom and tolerance, including the French National Order of the Légion d’Honneur, the Spanish Prince of Asturias Prize of Concord, and the Italian Prize Grinzane Cavour.
-She remains a vocal proponent of peace negotiations between the Colombian government and the FARC.
+Betancourt has received multiple international awards, including the French National Order of the Légion d’Honneur, the Spanish Prince of Asturias Prize of Concord, the Italian Prize Grinzane Cavour, and was nominated to the Nobel Peace Prize for her commitment to democratic values, freedom and tolerance.

 Levon Biss is a British photographer who works across many genres, including reportage, sport and portraiture.
 His passion for nature and photography have come together to create Microsculpture.
 For the project, a unique photographic process composites thousands of images using multiple lighting setups to create the final insect portraits.
 Each specimen was mounted on an adapted microscope stage, allowing close control over the position of the specimen in front of the camera lens.
 Most insects were photographed in about 30 sections, each section lit differently with strobe lights to accentuate the microsculpture of that particular area of the body.
 Each insect portrait is created from more than 8,000 separate images.
 In between his insect projects, Biss continues to photograph humans.